Before and during MSU AOP

 The email system for graduate students depends on the date they were admitted to Michigan State University.

 All graduate students can download Office Pro Plus applications.
-Log into spartan365.msu.edu using your NetID and password, clicking on “Office 365” in the top left and then clicking the “Install now” button.
+Log into spartan365.msu.edu with your NetID and password, click on “Office 365” in the top left and then clicking the “Install now” button.

 Computers and the network

 Review the MSU Computer Requirement and contact your specific degree program: Some programs and colleges have additional computer specifications.

 Verify if your residence hall room has a Wi-Fi or wired Ethernet connection: You’ll need an Ethernet cord and possibly a dongle to use Ethernet ports.
 If you’re in a residence hall without full building Wi-Fi, you may also want to purchase a wireless access for your room.

 The following residence halls have wireless in all rooms:

 Visit the campus MSU Tech Store for technology, software, and Spartan accessories.

 Before MSU move in

 Encourage trusted individuals and parents to create a StuInfo Guess Account if you want them to have the ability to pay student bills, view financial aid information, view IRS 1098-T data, view MSU charges and credits, and confirm the student attendance.
 A guest account is much more secure than sharing your NetID and password.
 Read more on StuInfo Guest Access.